Aristotle's Logic Computed by Parametric Probability and Linear Optimization: From Categorical Statements to Linear Equalities and Inequalities

-by rearranging its terms.
-As Table~\ref{tbl:descriptions} reminds us, the constraints $\prob{B,A}=\prob{B}$ and $\prob{B}>0$ that define the categorical statement $A\acute{a}B$ require that the conditional probability $\condprob{A}{B}$ must have the definite value $1$.
+Equation~\ref{eq:aab1} simplifies to .
+Substituting this result, Equation~\ref{eq:aab2} then simplifies to .
+As Table~\ref{tbl:descriptions} says, the constraints $\prob{B,A}=\prob{B}$ and $\prob{B}>0$ that define the categorical statement $A\acute{a}B$ require that the conditional probability $\condprob{A}{B}$ must have the definite value $1$.
 This is evident from inspecting Equations \ref{eq:aab1} and \ref{eq:aab2} along with the algebraic formula computed for the conditional probability: